vyathakavilocana/AIatNCStateWebsite/README.md

 ## Development

+### Getting Started

-Install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/).
-Start your virtual machines with the following shell command:
+Install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/) or make sure they are updated to the latest version if they are already installed.
+Build and start the development Docker containers with the following command:

 `docker-compose up --build`